haywirecoder/homebridge-envisalink-ademco/README.md

 * Envisalink TPI interface only supports one connection.
 Once this plug-in is connected, any other connections will result in an error.
 Vice-versa, if Envisalink is being used for another purpose this module will not be able to connect.
 Confirm you have a stable network connection to the Envisalink module before installing this plug-in.
 While the auto-reconnect logic option is available, it is designed for occasional network issues.

-* This plug-in uses "Arm-Instant (Zero Delay-Stay)" as an indicator of <i>NIGHT STAY</i>.
-Arms-Instant is similar to the STAY mode, but without the entry delay feature and is usually associated with <i>NIGHT STAY</i>.
+* This plug-in uses two indicators for <i>NIGHT STAY</i>.
+"Arm-Instant (Zero Delay-Stay)" is similar to the STAY mode, but without the entry delay feature and is usually associated with <i>NIGHT STAY</i>.
+The plug-in also uses virtual key panel txt as a indicator of night mode.

 * To receive updates for RF Low battery, AC failure, Low Panel Battery and Bypass reporting must be enabled for the Envisakit module.
 Refer to https://www.eyezon.com/EZMAIN/evl4honeywell.php section "Panel Programming Options".